projectshft/project-reddit/README.md

 ---

-Posts can be added, edited, and deleted along with comments on those posts.
+Posts can be adde, and deleted along with comments on those posts.
 The state is not saved locally so reloading the page brings up a fresh, blank page.